girleffect/core-infrastructure-documentation/docs/hosting/index.rst

 Spinnaker is the multi-cloud continuous delivery platform that we are using to manage all the containerised applications and services.
 Spinnaker was initially built and open-sourced by Netflix and is now gaining wide adoption across the industry.

 Spinnaker is used for all the day-to-day configuration, deployment and management of the applications.
-We provide :ref:`getting started <spinnaker-getting-started>` and :ref:`day-to-day management<spinnaker-management>` guides for using Spinnaker, along with details on the continuous delivery methods we have implemented and suggest others adopt.

 The key benefits that Spinnaker provides are: